 This is why it benefits powerlifters, sprinters and other sportsmen whose muscles need to apply force over short periods of time – i.e. bursts of muscle power.

 It isn’t beneficial for those who do endurance-type sports.

 To reap the benefits of the extra creatine in your system, you must put in the effort and push yourself harder in training.
 If you’re a novice, or someone who is just getting back into some sort of shape in the gym – you should probably hold off the creatine supplements for a while.

-	Creatine is going to be more effective if you’ve been training a couple of times a week – for several months at least – and you want to step up the level of intensity of your workouts.
-Your muscles will have already adapted to training, and you should have made some gains in muscle.
+If you’ve been training for several months – and you want to step up the level of intensity of your workouts, then creatine supplementation is going to be more effective.
+In this scenario, your muscles will have already adapted to training, and you should have made some gains in muscle.